The Legend of Spyro: A New Beginning: Development

 Krome Studios were asked by Vivendi Games to develop The Legend of Spyro.
 After Krome showed Vivendi their technology they were using to develop a Crash Bandicoot game, Sierra asked a prototype for what subsequently became The Legend of Spyro.

-The game utilizes the voices of actors, featuring Elijah Wood as the voice of Spyro, Comedian David Spade as Sparx, Cree Summer as Cynder and Gary Oldman as Ignitus.
+The game utilizes the voices of a few big name actors, those being Elijah Wood as the voice of Spyro, comedian David Spade as Sparx, Cree Summer as Cynder and Gary Oldman as Ignitus.